 Active connections are initiated by the remote server, and the client listens for the connection.

-Passive connections use the PASV command; the client initiates the connection to the remote server, and the server listens for the data connections.
+Passive connections use the PASV command; the client originates the connection to the remote server, and the server listens for the data connections.

 When the FTP client starts a transfer, it tells the server what type of connection it wants to make.